michael-van-vuuren/csci5122/src/content/models/examples.md

 ### The Outputs

 There are 3 output nodes, one for each Iris species (Setosa, Versicolor, Virginica).
 The network predicts the species by producing the highest output value among the three nodes.
+Notice that we do not use a softmax function, even though there are three classes.
+Through evolution, the network instead learns to use the raw output values directly for making predictions (softmax can be integrated into the initial models as well if desired).

 ### The Fitness Function